awjh/license-check-and-add/README.md

 # License check and add

 license-check-and-add is an npm module to check whether a specified piece of text is present in specific formats for a set of files.
 It also can insert the formatted text into files that do not contain it or remove it from those that do.
+It supports pattern matching within a license to allow for more flexibility in areas such as copyright notices.

 ## Install
 ``` bash